-I am an Assistant Professor of Political Science at Vanderbilt University (Ph.D., New York University Wilf Family Department of Politics).
-In 2017, I was named an Andrew Carnegie Fellow (2 years, extended to a third year).
-I am a member of Evidence in Governance and Politics (EGAP).
+I am an Assistant Professor of Political Science at Vanderbilt University (Ph.D.
+2013, New York University).
+In 2017, I was named an Andrew Carnegie Fellow.
+I am a member of Evidence in Governance and Politics (EGAP), a global research, evaluation, and learning network bringing together academics, policy-makers, and donors to promote evidence-based policy.
 I have been a Visiting Fellow at the Kellogg Institute as well as the Varieties of Democracy Institute.

-In my free time, you'll find me in nature --- I enjoy any and all outdoor activities!
+In my free time, you'll find me in nature with friends and family --- I enjoy any and all outdoor activities!